Morocco seeks new fisheries 'partnership' with EU

 PHOTO

-RABAT - Morocco wants a new "partnership" to allow EU vessels to operate in waters it controls, Foreign Minister Nasser Bourita said on Wednesday.
+Morocco wants a new fisheries 'partnership' to allow EU vessels to operate in waters it controls, Foreign Minister Nasser Bourita said on Wednesday, 12 July.

 Morocco regards Western Sahara as its own, while Algeria-backed Polisario rebels have sought to establish an independent state there.